sci-visus/VisoarAgExplorer/README.md

 ### build with pyinstaller:
 #### May need these extra installs
 '''
-python -m pip install ipython tornado pycairo wxtools ipykernel
+python -m pip install ipython tornado pycairo wxtools ipykernel lxml
 '''
 #### May need to delete some PyQT libraries (QtQuick, QtMultimedia, until errors on dlls go away)
 #### May need to install : https://www.enterprisedb.com/downloads/postgres-postgresql-downloads